DataSenseAnalytics/PubEddie/beginner_tutorial/beginner_tutorial.md

-# Beginner Tutorial
+# Get Started

-Welcome to the beginner tutorial for first time EDDiE users!
+Welcome to the Get Started Guide for first time EDDiE users!
 This guide takes you 10 minutes to introduce the basic concepts of EDDiE and helps you get started.

 ## Step 1 - Download CSV